 1. Delay of Goods

 Delay in delivery has been haunting the e-commerce website forever.
-Business owners conclude this as a great challenge to tackle.
+Business owners conclude this is a great challenge to tackle.
 It can make customers lose trust.

-A variety of strategies mentioned here can help you prevent the delays:
+A variety of strategies mentioned here can help you prevent delays:

-Suppliers or customers are likely to prioritize those who have a clear understanding of their needs and expectations.
+- Strong communication: Suppliers or customers will likely prioritize those who clearly understand their needs and expectations.
 Active communication with suppliers and customers can be a great alternative to avoid delays.

-A tracking system is reliable and real-time data.
-It offers consumers to know the latest status of their package and estimated delivery date.
+- Tracking Feature: A tracking system is reliable and real-time data.
+It lets consumers know their package’s latest status and estimated delivery date.
 Adding the tracking feature is an excellent way to deliver your efforts to the best customer service.

 2. Lack of Security